MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 Dictionary<string, System.Action> keywords = new Dictionary<string, System.Action>();
 ```

-Now add a keyword to the dictionary (e.g. inside of a Start() method).
+Now add a keyword to the dictionary, for example in of a Start() method.
 We're adding the "activate" keyword in this example:

 ```
 //Create keywords for keyword recognizer